google/EtwToPprof/README.md

     --timeEnd                       End of time range to export in seconds

+    --includeProcessIds             (Default: false) Whether process ids are included in the exported profile.

     --includeProcessAndThreadIds    (Default: false) Whether process and thread ids are included in the exported profile.

+    --loadSymbols                   (Default: true) Whether symbols should be loaded.

     --help                          Display this help screen.